amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

 - `C`: number of channels
 - `G`: number of groups

-Finally, as discussed in [this](https://amaarora.github.io/2020/08/09/groupnorm.html#batchnorm-groupnorm-instancenorm-and-layernorm) section, the authors normalize along the `(C//G, H, W)` dimension and return the result after reshaping the batch back to `(N, C, H, W)`.
+Finally, as discussed in [this](https://amaarora.github.io/2020/08/09/groupnorm.html#group-normalization-explained) section, the authors normalize along the `(C//G, H, W)` dimension and return the result after reshaping the batch back to `(N, C, H, W)`.

 I hope that by this time, the implementation should be clear to the reader.
-If it isn't, either I have not explained **GN** very well, or I kindly ask the reader to go back to [BatchNorm, GroupNorm, InstanceNorm and LayerNorm](https://amaarora.github.io/2020/08/09/groupnorm.html#batchnorm-groupnorm-instancenorm-and-layernorm) section and have a quick re-read.
+If it isn't, either I have not explained **GN** very well, or I kindly ask the reader to go back to [Group Normalization Explained](https://amaarora.github.io/2020/08/09/groupnorm.html#group-normalization-explained) section and have a quick re-read.

 Finally, we could rewrite **GN** in `PyTorch` like so: